bids-standard/execution-spec/src/specification.md

 If the dataset is not BIDS-compliant, then the BIDS App MAY fail immediately with exit code 16.

-If the dataset contains the required files but is not BIDS-compliant (e.g., a "dirty" dataset that has more files than needed), then the BIDS App MAY treat the dataset as valid.
+If the dataset contains the required files but is not BIDS-compliant (for example a "dirty" dataset that has more files than needed), then the BIDS App MAY treat the dataset as valid.